DivayanshuTiwari2912/FalseHood-Filter-Fake-News-Detection/assets/about.md

 1. **Data Processing**: Text is preprocessed, tokenized, and transformed into numerical representations
 2. **Feature Extraction**: Each algorithm extracts relevant features for classification
-3. **Model Training**: Models learn patterns from labeled examples (real vs. fake)
+3. **Model Training**: Models learn patterns from labeled examples (real vs. false)
 4. **Prediction**: New text is analyzed by the trained models
 5. **Ensemble Decision**: Results from multiple algorithms are combined for the final verdict

 ## Resources

-To learn more about fake news detection and the algorithms used in this application, check out these resources:
+To learn more about false information detection and the algorithms used in this application, check out these resources:

 - [Transformer Models in NLP](https://huggingface.co/transformers/)
 - [Meta-Learning Introduction](https://lilianweng.github.io/lil-log/2018/11/30/meta-learning.html)